 - How a student must respond if his input is not correct.

 - Why an aircraft reacts in different manners;

-- Which maneuver is suitable for tricky situations.
+- Which manoeuvre is suitable for tricky situations?

-Similarly, Rod Machado includes illustrations for beginners to clearly explain how the airplane will behave and why it will behave like that.
+Similarly, Rod Machado includes illustrations for beginners to clearly explain how the aeroplane will behave and why it will behave like that.

 You may wonder how reading books can help with actual flying.
 Indeed, it does.

-Once you read books, you absorb many lessons, and during flight training, you would naturally remember the things you learned from your book and apply it.
+Once you read books, you absorb many lessons, and during flight training, you naturally remember the things you learned from your book and apply them.
 You don’t have to remember word by word from the books, but implementing little things you know every time makes a significant difference.

-Rod Machado went into in-depth details about the aircraft and how the airplane reacts, and why it does that.
-On the contrary, FAA’s airplane flying handbook explains what a student pilot needs to do to control the plane.
+Rod Machado went into in-depth details about the aircraft, how the airplane reacts, and why it does that.
+On the contrary, the FAA’s airplane flying handbook explains what a student pilot needs to do to control the plane.

-I was in a hurry to understand airplane flying and acquire on-point information.
+I was in a hurry to understand aeroplane flying and acquire on-point information.
 I had to learn quickly and apply the knowledge on my flight the next day.

-Assuming you didn’t begin your pilot training yet, you can relax and read the book by Rod Machado to become a competent pilot.
+Assuming you haven’t begun your pilot training yet, you can relax and read the book by Rod Machado on becoming a competent pilot.